- Are donations to the Ashbrook Center tax deductible?

 Yes.
 The Ashbrook Center is a 501(c)(3) charitable organization, and contributions are tax-deductible for income, gift, and estate taxes.

 The Ashbrook Center is an independent academic center located on the Ashland University campus that is responsible for generating all of the funds necessary for its many programs.

 The Ashbrook Center is governed by its own independent board.
-The President of Ashland University sits on the Ashbrook Board.
-Likewise, the Executive Director of the Ashbrook Center sits on the Ashland University board.
+The President of Ashland University and another Ashland University Board member sit on the Ashbrook Board.
+Likewise, two Ashbrook Board members sit on the Ashland University board.

 The Ashbrook Center’s federal tax identification number is 34-0714626.